 Fireworks injure children each summer.
 Children can also get burns from using and being around firecrackers and sparklers.

 Electrical burns are caused by contact with electrical sources or by lightning.
 Electrical current passing through a person's body may injure blood vessels, nerves, and muscles.
 Also, the throat and lungs can swell rapidly and severely, making breathing hard.
 The current can also damage the heart.

-Protect your child around your home by using the following safety measures:
+Protect your child around your home by using the following safety measures.

 Friction burns are caused by contact with any hard surface such as pavement ("road rash"), carpets, or gym floor surfaces.
 Most friction burns that occur in young children aren't serious.
 But they can be uncomfortable and painful.

 Chemical burns need evaluation and treatment.
 Call the Poison Control Center at 800-222-1222 for specific treatment for a chemical burn.
 Have the product container with you when you call.